What Happens When You Set a High max_connections in MySQL/Aurora RDS?

 2. Thread Overhead & CPU Spikes

 MySQL creates a separate thread for each connection (unless using thread pooling).
-If max_connections
+If max_connections is too high, it can cause:

 - Thread contention β OS spends more time managing threads than running queries.